Five Year Report

 Section I contains a brief overview of the need for the tribal provisions in VAWA 2013 and context behind passage of the law.
 Section II contains an overview of nationwide SDVCJ prosecution statistics and analyzes tribal experiences exercising SDVCJ over the past five years, making four key findings Section III provides an overview of the law and the specific requirements that tribes must comply with.
 Section IV includes profiles of the 18 implementing tribes, including individual prosecution statistics.
 Finally, Section V examines the diversity in how tribes have chosen to meet the statutory requirements of VAWA 2013 and illustrates how the statute has allowed tribes to implement SDVCJ differently depending on the needs and values of their communities.
 The report also includes an appendix with resources on implementation of SDVCJ and other materials that may be of interest.

-For a summary of The Five Year Report, click here.
+To read the Five Year Report, click here.